rurbin3/ZKit-Framework/README.md

 ZKit Is A Framework Written In Pure Python For Hacking . hacking is colorful .

-**It can generate ransomware both available at TCP and UDP ,keylogger TCP and UDP or even Gmail, rootkit (reverse shell and file transfer) both TCP and UDP , run dos attacks , controllers for having the fun and can fool AVs with random variable names , encryption of malware and decrypting in runtime** .

-still want other payloads ? take a look at [zkit-market](https://github.com/000Zer000/ZKit-Market) . nothing there you might like ? build you own and fork ZKit-Payload-Template and build your payload and see your payload listed in the market .
-[Need Tutorial](https://github.com/000Zer000/ZKit-Framework/wiki/Creating-My-Own-Payload) !?
-Sure .
-Everything that is new needs tutorial.

-**[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated and is full of tips about making your own payload.**

-Special Thanks to this project's first watcher and stargazer [Flechablanca19](https://github.com/flechablanca19)

-Need an update , found an issue or want a feature ?
-Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose) and tell me your idea .

 ## What can it do

 - It can support you for making a malware for a speciefied target .
 (With User-Payloads) In several ways with encrypting your malware and inserting a decode stub for decryption in runtime and some special methods for hidding malware from user in windows and linux